 In a futuristic world, teenaged Nailer scavenges copper wiring from grounded oil tankers for a living, but when he finds a beached clipper ship with a girl in the wreckage, he has to decide if he should strip the ship for its wealth or rescue the girl.

-In 2095, when a teen slacker discovers that he has the power to control fragments of precious space debris, government forces work to capture him.
+In 2095 when a teen learns he has the power to control fragments of space debris, the government tries to capture him.

 Starters by Lissa Price